 37. Write a critique of a book or movie you recently consumed.

-39. In detail, share any holiday traditions you participate in with your family.
+39. Share any holiday traditions you participate in with your family.

-40. Name 2 of your academic strengths and 2 areas in which you need to improve.
+40. Name two of your academic strengths and 2 areas in which you need to improve.

 41. Share 10-15 cool facts about yourself. (e.g. languages spoken, extracurricular activities, etc.)